+In addition, as power is generated on-site chemicals include diesel as well.
 In handling and storage of such chemicals, precautionary measures are generally taken to minimize hazards.
 Under reasonably foreseeable accident conditions, the risk of fire, explosion or release of hazardous materials into the environment is therefore low.
 However, despite all precautionary measures, a small risk remains that workers, the public or the environment is unexpectedly exposed to hazardous materials.
 The likelihood of an accident is low; however, in the unforeseen event that hazardous material is released, impacts may be severe (UNEP 2008).